joemoose/psiops/docs/appendix.md

 ## National Armament Roster

-Commonly used Cold War-era weapons include:
+Commonly used small arms of Cold War-era militaries follow.
+This list isn’t historically rigorous and is intended only to provide a little flavor for the players who might prefer to carry a *French FAMAS F1* rather than a generic *assault rifle*.

 | Category | US | USSR | UK | West Germany | France | Israel |
 |-|-|-|-|-|-|-|